• Skip to primary navigation

 Board Vice Chairwoman Ellen Bozman in 1995

 But did you know that Arlington Public Library was also at the forefront of implementing the internet in Arlington County?
-In August of 1995, with the help of a LibraryLINK grant, we installed our first internet terminals at Central – becoming the 3rd public library in Virginia to offer free Internet.
-According to Navigating the Internet at Arlington Central Library (pdf):
+In August of 1995, with the help of a LibraryLINK grant, we installed our first internet terminals at Central - becoming the 3rd public library in Virginia to offer free Internet.
+According to an early Navigating the Internet at Arlington Central Library guide:

 Arlington was one of eight libraries chosen to receive grants from MCI in the first year of their LibraryLINK community initiative to bring the information superhighway to "Main Street, USA."
 Grant money was used to install two public and one reference Internet workstation at Central Library for one year.